tachtler/dovecot-backup/README.md

 This simple bash/shell script save all e-mail
 - from all mailboxes/user accounts
+- **OR** from a file with the e-mail addresses for every mailbox/user to backup
 - every mailbox into a separate *.tar.gz-file
 - read the data from the filesystem
 - with configurable parameter
 - with automatic deletion of old backup-files
 - and with logging into a growing up log file under ``/var/log``
 - with **statistic summary** at the end of the script execution
+- with **runtime summary** at the end of the script execution
 - on **successful execution** only a LOG file will be written.
 - on **error while execution**, a LOG file will be written and an error message will be send by e-mail.